The HANDI-Finder® is a HANdheld DIrection Finder

 Except for adding a handle, fabrication is minimal.

-Two open-loop antennas are made from coat hanger wire bent into halves of a "bow-tie"
+Two open-loop antennas (not supplied) are made from coat hanger wire bent into halves of a "bow-tie"

 shape and mounted directly to the circuit board, as illustrated in the "layout" drawing.

-The coax downlead is connected to an FM receiver and detects
+The 50-Ohm coax downlead (not supplied) is connected to an FM receiver and detects

 the carrier regardless of whether the transmission mode is AM or FM.

 The unit is switched on (UP) and rotated for a null in the audio tone

 that it adds to the audio coming out the receiver.

 plane of the antennas.
 There is 180-degree ambiguity,